weardo/weardo.github.io/_posts/2020-11-02-mysql-list-all-foreign-key-relationships-of-a-table.md

 date: 2020-11-02 19:08 +0530
 ---

-You have a table and you want to see all the other tables which hae the foreign key constraints pointing to that table, or to a particular column in that table.
+You have a table and you want to see all the other tables which have the foreign key constraints pointing to that table, or to a particular column in that table.

 **To see foreign key  relationships of a table:**
 ```sql